NikkSaan/pmbootstrap/.github/ISSUE_TEMPLATE.md

         * Check "logread" on the device and attach the output if it could be useful.
         * Run "logread" on the device, does it output anything useful?

+    Please insert your text below and feel free to delete this big comment block after reading.
 -->